This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Obesity is a medical condition caused by too much body fat.
-Your caregiver will use your height and weight to calculate your body mass index (BMI).
+Your healthcare provider will use your height and weight to calculate your body mass index (BMI).
 You are obese if your BMI is greater than 30.
-Obesity increases your risk of medical conditions such as diabetes, heart disease, and certain types of cancer.
+Obesity increases your risk for medical conditions such as diabetes, heart disease, and certain types of cancer.
 Obesity is treated with lifestyle changes, and sometimes medicine or surgery.
 The goal of treatment is to help you lose weight so your health will improve.
-Even a small decrease in BMI can reduce the risk of health problems caused by obesity.
+Even a small decrease in BMI can reduce the risk for health problems caused by obesity.

-Ask your PHP to help you set a weight loss goal.
-Keep appointments with your PHP so that he can support you as you lose weight.
+Ask your healthcare provider to help you set a weight-loss goal.
+Keep appointments with your healthcare provider so that he can support you as you lose weight.
 Write down your questions so you remember to ask them during your visits.

 How to be successful in losing weight:

 - Set small, realistic goals.
 An example of a small goal is to walk for 20 minutes 5 days a week.
 Do not try to change everything at once.

 - Tell friends, family members, and coworkers about your goals and ask for their support.
 Ask a friend to lose weight with you, or join a weight-loss support group.

 - Identify foods or triggers that may cause you to overeat , and find ways to avoid them.
 Remove tempting high-calorie foods from your home and workplace.
 Place a bowl of fresh fruit on your kitchen counter.
 If stress causes you to eat, then find other ways to cope with stress.